xdevs23/reveal-webpack-custom/README.md

 ```

 #### External Markdown

+**This is for traditional Markdown only**.
+If you use the pug way of doing it (see above), there is no need to do the following.

 You can write your content as a separate file and have reveal.js load it at runtime.
 Note the separator arguments which determine how slides are delimited in the external file: the `data-separator` attribute defines a regular expression for horizontal slides (defaults to `^\r?\n---\r?\n$`, a newline-bounded horizontal rule)  and `data-separator-vertical` defines vertical slides (disabled by default).
 The `data-separator-notes` attribute is a regular expression for specifying the beginning of the current slide's speaker notes (defaults to `notes?:`, so it will match both "note:" and "notes:").
 The `data-charset` attribute is optional and specifies which charset to use when loading the external file.